bfix/bitbank-trezor/test/README.md

 the `-i` flag to hand in a different file (of same format).

 Make sure a Trezor is connected via USB with the computer.

-### pin/password entry

-If you have protected the Trezor with a pin and/or a password, some functions might require you to authorize access by providing pin and/or password.

-The test program will do the user interaction on the command line; if a PIN is required, the Trezor device will display the pin matrix and the console shows a 3x3 matrix with numbers too.
-Locate the first pin digit position on the Trezor and enter the corresponding number shown on the console display.
-Proceed until all pin digits are entered.
-Press ENTER to submit the entry.

-The layout of the numbers to enter corresponds with the ordering of the number keys on the number block of your keyboard (on the right side).
-If you have enabled `NUM_LOCK` on your keyboard, you can easily enter the pin using the positions on the number block.